 Working on oneself in this way can of course be beneficial in bringing more well-being into one’s life.
 But we can easily become caught in a cycle of longing for some future moment of perfection, and so completely miss the wonder that is shining as this moment.

 True freedom is always already available, whatever our ‘condition’.
-When we let go of all of our ideas, beliefs and concepts to which we cling so tenaciously: Our name, age, size, and colour; our gender, sexuality, intelligence and qualifications; our occupation, religion and social status; how we should live; how we should behave; what we should wear and how we should wear it; what we should say and how we should say it; how beautiful/ugly, rich/poor, superior/inferior, spiritually enlightened/unenlightened we think we are; all of our self images; all our hopes, dreams, ambitions and desires, and stand ‘here’ stripped bare with nothing left to hold, then, to our utter amazement, rather than falling dead to the floor our heart leaps for joy!
+When we let go of all our ideas, beliefs and concepts to which we cling so tenaciously—our name, age, gender, ethnicity, nationality, occupation, political beliefs, religious beliefs, all of our roles and self images, all our hopes, dreams and desires—and stand ‘here’ stripped bare with nothing left to hold, then, to our utter amazement, rather than falling dead to the floor our heart leaps for joy!
 Without our prison of definitions there is nothing to separate a ‘you’ from a ‘me’ from a ‘this’ from a ‘that’ and we feel vividly alive.

-This is not a rejection of life, on the contrary.
+This is not a rejection of life: on the contrary.
 When we see that nothing can threaten or contain our essential nature, all is welcome.
-And that includes our world of definitions, as well as feelings of fear, anxiety, sadness and discomfort.
-Even resistance to that welcoming and the sense of contracting back down into a limited ‘me’ is welcome too!
+And that includes our world of definitions too, as well as feelings of fear, anxiety, sadness and discomfort.
+Even resistance to that welcoming and the sense of contracting back down into a limited ‘me’ is also welcome!

 Then, just as the rising sun dissolves the shadows of the night, this understanding gradually spreads into all areas of our experience, ever deepening, ever enlightening, ever celebrating this wondrous miracle of being.